 30 rue Erard – 75012 Paris

 Nicola Andrea Lo Calzo is a photographer, queer artist and Phd researcher born in 1979.
 He lives and works in Paris where he teaches photography at École nationale supérieure d'arts Paris-Cergy (ENSAPC).
 Trained as an heritage curator at the Polytechnic University of Turin, he shifted to photography in 2008.
-His photographic practice and research are attentive to questions surrounding intersectionality, coloniality and identity.
-Nicola Lo Calzo’s photographs show the ways in which minority groups interact with their environment, the ways in which they develop strategies of survival and resistance.
+His photographic practice and research are attentive to questions surrounding heritage, coloniality and identity.
+Nicola Lo Calzo’s photographs show the ways in which subalterns groups interact with their environment, the ways in which they develop strategies of survival and resistance.

-For seven years, he has been engaged in a long-term photographic research project on the memories of the slave trade and slavery.
+For nine years, he has been engaged in a long-term photographic research project on the memories of the slave trade and slavery, their resistances and abolitions.
 This ongoing ambitious project, entitled Cham, has been elaborated into different series in Africa, the Caribbean and America.
-His photographs have been widely exhibited in museums, art centers and festivals, most notably the Macaal in Marrakesh, the Afriques Capitales in Lille, the Musée des Confluences in Lyon, the National Alinari Museum of Photography in Florence, and the Tropenmuseum in Amsterdam.
+His photographs have been widely exhibited in museums, art centers and festivals, most notably the Macaal in Marrakesh, the Afriques Capitales in Lille, Lagosphoto, the Musée des Confluences in Lyon, the National Alinari Museum of Photography in Florence, and the Tropenmuseum in Amsterdam.
 His photography is present in many private and public collections including the Lightwork collection in Syracuse, Alinari Archives in Florence, the Pinacoteca Civica in Monza, the National Library of France in Paris or the Tropenmuseum in Amsterdam.